ansys/pydpf-core/docs/source/operator_reference.rst

                :click-parent:

 .. note::
-    For Ansys 2023 R1 and older, the Premium documentation should be used.
+    For Ansys 2023 R1 and earlier, you should use the Premium documentation.
-    Depending on the server version,  some operators in the documentation may not be available.
+    Some operators in the documentation might not be available for a particular server version.